AbdusShaikh/SmartTetris/README.md

 # SmartTetris

-AI model that can play a modiefied version of Tetris.
+AI model that can play a modified version of Tetris.